Ansett Australia: Ansett Aviation

 Ansett Aviation is a Helicopter training flight school, with operations in Western Australia, Tasmania and Queensland.
 While run by a member of the Ansett family, it is not connected to the defunct national airline.
-It is run by the grandson of Sir Reginald Ansett, Will Richards.
+It is run by the grandson of Reginald Ansett, Will Richards.
 Originally called Marine Helicopter Charters, Richards later changed the name to continue the family legacy.
 It is the only Ansett Air related business run still run by a member of the Ansett family.
 It uses the old logo of the airline, from the 1970s.
 The company was started by Richards in 2003.